 How to Replace a Watch Crystal with a Tension Ring in 5 Easy Steps

-The biggest advantage of acrylic crystals is that you can easily polish away scratches to make the crystal look like new again.
+The most significant advantage of acrylic crystals is that you can easily polish away scratches to make the crystal look like new again.
 But if the crystal is cracked or chipped, there’s no other solution than to fit a new crystal.

 Tension ring crystals are very common, especially in vintage watches.
 They’re also called armored watch crystals.

-With this guide, you’ll learn how to easily replace a watch crystal with a tension ring.
+With this guide, you’ll learn how to replace a watch crystal with a tension ring.

 Click here to learn how to replace a regular acrylic crystal.